 How long do banks take to release money after probate?

-If probate is needed to close a deceased person's bank account, then the bank won't release the money until they have the Grant of Probate.
-Once the bank has all the necessary documents, the funds will usually be released within 10 to 15 working days.
+If probate is needed to close the bank account of someone who has died, then the bank won't release the money until they have the grant of probate.
+Once the bank has all the necessary documents, the money will usually be released within 10 to 15 working days.

-All banks have their own threshold for how much money they can release from a deceased person’s account without a Grant of Probate.
+All banks have their own threshold for how much money they can release from an account without a grant of probate.
+For more information on these thresholds, see bank limits for probate.

 Notifying the bank of the death

 When someone dies in England or Wales, their bank and any other financial institutions will need to be notified that the account holder has died.
 This becomes the responsibility of an executor (if there is a will) or the administrator if there isn't a will.
 See executor and administrator duties explained.

 The bank will need to be provided with an original or certified copy of the death certificate.
 This will allow them to freeze the account, stopping any future direct debit or standing order payments from being made.
 Some banks will be able to provide a list of all accounts held with them in the name of the deceased, along with the balance of these accounts at the date of the death.